DanielOgnyanov/DanielOgnyanov/README.md

 ![](https://komarev.com/ghpvc/?username=DanielOgnyanov&style=flat-square)

 - 🔭 I’m currently working on my personal project Crypto World.
-The app permit to buy the top 10 crypto by market cap at the moment, for example Bitcoin, Ethereum, Solana, Binance, Xrp, Cardano and more.
+The app permit to buy the top 10 crypto by market cap at the moment, for example Bitcoin, Ethereum, Solana, Binance, Xrp, Cardano, Polkadot and more.

 - 🌱 I’m currently learning Java for more than 1 year.All my certificate are present into my Linkedin Profile.